Walt Disney World

-The Walt Disney World Resort, commonly known as Disney World, is an entertainment resort complex located about 20 mi southwest of Orlando, Florida, United States.
+Walt Disney World Resort (commonly known as Walt Disney World or Disney World) is an entertainment and vacation resort complex located about 20 mi southwest of Orlando, Florida, United States.
 Opened on October 1, 1971, the resort is operated by Disney Experiences, a division of the Walt Disney Company.
-One of the most iconic and pioneering entertainment resort complexes in the world, it is a cornerstone in popular entertainment.
-The property covers nearly 25000 acre, of which half has been developed.

-Walt Disney World contains numerous recreational facilities designed to attract visitors for an extended stay, including four theme parks, two water parks, four golf courses, conference centers, a competitive sports complex and a shopping, dining and entertainment complex.
-Additionally, there are 31 Disney-owned resort hotels and one camping resort on the property, and many other non-Disney-operated resorts on and near the property.
+Covering an approximate 27000 acre, Walt Disney World contains numerous recreational facilities designed to attract visitors for extended stays, including four theme parks, two water parks, four golf courses, conference centers, a competitive sports complex and a major shopping, dining and entertainment complex.
+Additionally, there are 31 Disney-owned resort hotels and one camping resort on the property, and many other non-Disney-operated hotels on and near the property.

-Designed to supplement Disneyland in Anaheim, California, which had opened in 1955, the complex was developed by Walt Disney in the 1960s.
-Walt wanted to build a new park because Disneyland in California was limited from expanding by the establishments that sprung up around it.
-"The Florida Project", as it was known, was intended to present a distinct vision with its own diverse set of attractions.

-Walt Disney's original plans called for the inclusion of an "Experimental Prototype Community of Tomorrow" (EPCOT), a planned community intended to serve as a testbed for new city-living innovations.
-Walt Disney died on December 15, 1966, during the initial planning of the complex.
-After his death, the company wrestled with the idea of whether to bring the Disney World project to fruition; however, Walt's older brother, Roy O. Disney, came out of retirement to ensure Walt's biggest dream was realized.
+Designed to supplement Disneyland in Anaheim, California, which had opened in 1955, the complex was planned and conceptualized by Walt Disney in the 1960s.
+Walt's vision for the complex was to build a new, self-contained destination resort on ample land, as he felt Disneyland had become limited by the third-party establishments that had sprung up around it.
+"The Florida Project", as it was then known, was intended to present a distinct vision with its own diverse set of attractions.
+Walt's original plans called for the inclusion of an "Experimental Prototype Community of Tomorrow" (EPCOT), a planned community intended to serve as a testbed for new city-living innovations.
+Walt's original vision would not progress past conceptualization, as he died on December 15, 1966, during the initial planning of the complex before construction had begun.
+After his death, the company wrestled with the idea of whether to bring the Disney World project to fruition; however, Walt's older brother, Roy O. Disney, came out of retirement to ensure the project was realized.